-If a book that you need is not available (not owned/checked out) at the Dana Library, but is available from another Rutgers Library, you can request delivery of that book to Dana by bringing up the record for the book in IRIS and clicking on tbe Book Delivery/Recall button.
+If a book that you need is not available (not owned/checked out) at the Dana Library, but is available from another Rutgers Library, you can request delivery of that book to Dana by bringing up the record for the book in the Catalog, logging in with your NetID, and clicking on the Request button.

 Book not at Rutgers?

 The fastest way to get a copy of a book that is not owned or not available (checked out/on Reserve/missing etc.) at

 the Rutgers Libraries is to request it through E-Z Borrow.
 E-Z Borrow books are normally received within about five working days.

 If a book is not owned by the Rutgers Libraries and is not available via E-Z Borrow, you can place an Interlibrary Loan request.

 Rutgers Library Catalog (QuickSearch)

 - Rutgers Law Library (Newark & Camden) Catalog

 - Rutgers Law library materials are not listed in the Rutgers Catalog so make sure you check here as well!